coopcrop/folkeadotorg/README.md

-- 👋 Hi, I’m @folkeadotorg
+- 👋 Hi, I’m @coopcrop
 - 👀 I’m interested in Automation, Robotics, IoT and Rail.
-- 🌱 I’m currently learning Automation and Industrial Robotics
+- 🌱 I’m an Automation and Industrial Robotics Higher Technician.
-- 📫 How to reach me https://www.linkedin.com/in/folkeadotorg/
+- 📫 How to reach me https://www.linkedin.com/in/railrover/

 <!---
 folkeadotorg/folkeadotorg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.